-Our immunization clinics are traveling and include all counties.
-Last year we gave 1370 vaccinations to 582 children.
-We also assist several volunteer agencies in vaccinating personnel.
-We gave 85 vaccinations to adults.
-We provide physical for day care and head start workers including th testing.
+We provide physicals for day care and head start workers including TB testing.

 As needed, we develop in house brochures for communicable diseases.
 We have consistently carried out a sun safety program which educates farmers and teens as to the danger of tanning.
-We continue to support Pool Cool past the grant funding we once received because melanoma is one of the leading causes of cancer death in our district.
+We continue to support Pool Cool past the grant funding once received, because melanoma is one of the leading causes of cancer death in our district.
+During prom/graduation season, we provide posters in the schools that depict the dangers of tanning.
 Over the past year we have responded to two clandestine meth labs and posted the houses.
 We have worked with law enforcement as well as the owners of the properties for the best outcomes.
 This is difficult because of the cost of testing and mitigation.
-We continue to research better ways of providing this service/mandate.
+We continue to research better ways of providing this service/unfunded mandate.
+We cooperated with the state agency in testing one home for meth residue.

-The department works with vulnerable populations and works to identify those groups/persons.
+The department works with vulnerable populations through home health agencies and self-reporting and work to identify those groups/persons.
 Our most vulnerable are the elderly who still live in their country homes.
+Last year we developed an emergency response manual for day cares which can be downloaded completed by the agency.